 While the underlying cause is largely due to an inherited, bunion-prone structure of the feet; it is made worse with trauma and when feet are squeezed into ill-fitting shoes.
 This is why bunions affect women much more.

 People working in jobs that require a lot of standing and walking (e.g. teachers, nurses) are also more susceptible to bunions.

 The causes of bunions are classified into the following:

 While bunions may start off mild and almost unnoticeable, they can worsen significantly if left untreated, leading to pain and swelling in the big toe’s joint.
-In such cases, its cause and severity must be identified in order to prescribe the most appropriate type of bunion treatment.
+In such cases, its cause and severity must be identified in order to prescribe the best and most appropriate type of bunion treatment.

 X-ray: An X-ray examination will help to identify the cause and severity of the bunion.
-This procedure allows the orthopaedic surgeon to evaluate if bunion surgery is required for the patient, or if conservative and non-invasive treatment will suffice.
+This procedure allows the orthopaedic surgeon to evaluate if bunion surgery in Singapore is required for the patient, or if conservative and non-invasive treatment will suffice.

-Treatment for bunions differ depending on its severity, and in mild cases, there are some practical remedies that can be done at home.
+Treatment for bunions in Singapore differ depending on its severity, and in mild cases, there are some practical remedies that can be done at home.
 For instance, wearing wide shoes and flats can help prevent the worsening of bunions.

 The type of surgery used will depend on the individual’s condition.
 Usually, mild to moderate bunions can be treated by minimally invasive surgery with less pain and downtime, while severe bunions will require traditional open surgery.